pymc-devs/pymc.io/index.md

 * **User friendly**: Simple syntax and documentation with many examples and tutorials for building various models.
 * **Fast**: Uses {doc}`Aesara <aesara:index>` as its computational backend, which supports compilation to C and JAX, automatic gradient calculation, GPU computing, and complex graph-optimizations.
 * **Batteries included**: Comes with a suite of probability distributions, support Gaussian processes, ABC, SMC and much more.
-* **Extensible**: easily incorporates custom step methods and unusual probability distributions.
+* **Extensible**: Easily incorporates custom step methods and probability distributions.
 * **Deployable**: Bayesian models can be embedded in larger programs, and results can be analyzed with the full power of Python.

 ## Announcements